HectorRicardo/simple-music-app/README.md

 # Step 1.
 Wrap your player inside a media session

-The first expectation listed above states that the player should be controllable from several places (aka **controllers**), not only from your own app's UI.
-To fulfill this expectation, several steps must be taken.
-This section describes the first step.

-The first step needed to fulfill this requirement is that we need to abstract the player from the rest of your app.
-That is, we need to separate the player into a decoupled Android module that is callable from any of the previously listed controllers.
+The first expectation listed above states that the player should be controllable from several **controlling places**, not only from your own app's UI.
+To achieve this, we need to abstract the player from the rest of your app.
+That is, we need to separate the player into a decoupled Android module that is callable from any of the previously listed controlling places.

 Hold on...didn't we do that already?
 Wasn't the initial assumption of this guide that the player is already implemented and abstracted, and we just care about